NellyCR/Emotion_recognition/README.md

 ## Description

-Real-time emotion recognition applied to marketing & retail in the sustainable fashion industry.
+Real-time emotion recognition applied to marketing & retail.

 ## Objective

 Compare the results obtained using emotion recognition versus a traditional survey.
-Create a case study for the fashion industry in partnership with the Dutch company Renoon, a research tool for sustainable fashion.
+Create a case study in partnership with the Dutch company Renoon, a research tool for sustainable fashion.

 ## Workflow